JesusGuerrero/MAHRIO/README.md

     $: sudo npm install supervisor grunt bower -g

 Install local application modules.
-Change into WebApp-HAM directory and ensure package.json is there.
+Change into MAHRIO directory and ensure package.json is there.
 Then run command.

     $: npm install

-You should now have a folder 'node_modules' next to the package.json, this are the modules required to run app.
+You should now have a folder 'node_modules' in same location as the package.json, these are the modules required to run the server/api.

+Install bower packaged libraries.
+Change into MAHRIO directory and ensure bower.json is there.
+Then run command.

+    $: bower install

+You should now have a folder 'bower_components' in sam elocation as the bower.json, these are the libraries required to run front-end/UI of the app.

 ### Run MongoDb
 In order to leverage the database, ensure that mongod is running before the WebApp.
 To run mongod with custom config